Conservatorship Services in Ann Arbor & Tecumseh

 A conservatorship may be necessary if an individual is unable to manage his or her property or business affairs.
 A conservator is appointed in cases where the incapacitated individual does not have any written estate planning documents and has not already signed a durable power of attorney.
 A durable power of attorney is an advance planning document that allows you to designate a person to manage your affairs in case you become incapacitated in the future.
 If no advance planning is done, then the conservatorship must be assigned by a court.

-Why Does a Conservator Need an Attorney?
+Why Does A Conservator Need An Attorney in Michigan?

 Preparing Documents